vEnhance/web.evanchen.cc/input/letters.md

   at least a week in advance if you asked ahead of time.
   So if it's less than a week until the deadline and the letter I promised hasn't been submitted yet, then please double-check on it.
+- You must waive your right to see the letter.

 ## {{ hl("decline", "Declined requests") }}